-Prior to coming to the Hospital, patients scheduled for an out-patient test, clinic visit, or surgical procedure are encouraged to pre-register on-line or by phone (905-895-4521, ext.
-2665) for their appointment at least 48 hours in advance of the appointment.
+Prior to coming to the Hospital, patients scheduled for an out-patient test, clinic visit, or surgical procedure are encouraged to pre-register by phone at 905-895-4521, ext.
+2665 for their appointment at least 48 hours in advance of the appointment.

 What Patients Should Bring to the Hospital